Troubleshooting Memory and Networking Issues

 Diagnosing and Fixing Memory Issues

-When your VPS is running low on physical memory, it may start to “swap thrash.”
+When your Linode is running low on physical memory, it may start to “swap thrash.”
 This means it’s attempting to use your swap partition heavily instead of real RAM.
 We recommend you limit your swap partition size to 256 MB; heavy use of swap in a virtualized environment will cause major performance problems.

 Determining Free Memory and Swap Activity